 - For the management activities, a management fee is charged to Participation Class I. For details on the management fee percentage, we refer to the information on Participation Class I included in this annual report. - Goldman Sachs Bewaarstichting I acts as Custodian Company to the Fund.
 The Custodian Company is the legal owner of or legally entitled to the assets of the Fund that are managed by the Manager.
 All goods that are or will become part of the Fund are or will be legally entitled to the Custodian Company on behalf of the participants in the Fund.
 Obligations that are or will become a liability of the Fund are recorded in the name of the Custodian Company.
 All assets and liabilities held by the Custodian Company are held on behalf of the participants.
-For this service, no fee is charged to the Fund. - For the purpose of the Fund's investment transactions, the Fund has entered an agreement ("Master Investment and Purchase Agreement") with Venn Hypotheken B.V., under which mortgage receivables are purchased from time to time.
-The costs of this service are included in the Fixed Miscellaneous Expenses Fee. - When executing the investment policy, the Fund purchased and sold investments in other GSAM BV funds as disclosed in the notes to the balance sheet.
-These transactions represent 47.6% of the total transaction volume during the reporting period.
+For this service, no fee is charged to the Fund. - When executing the investment policy, the Fund purchased and sold investments in other GSAM BV funds as disclosed in the notes to the balance sheet.
+These transactions represent 44.9% of the total transaction volume during the reporting period.

-3.7.3 Profit appropriation
+3.7.3 Proft appropriation

-On 26 June 2024 (ex dividend date), the Fund will distribute a dividend of 1.62% for both Participation Class I and Participation Class Z. The amount per participation will be calculated based on the NAV of each participation class at the end of May 2024.
+On 26 June 2024 (ex dividend date), the Fund will distribute a dividend of 2.11% for both Participation Class I and Participation Class Z. The amount per participation will be calculated based on the NAV of each participation class at the end of May 2024.
 The part of the net result that will not be distributed will be added to the NAV of the respective participation class.